gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Notes:
 - working with ingestion logs is an option that publishing software administrators and Nodes technical staff may be interested in exploring: it can provide more autonomy in diagnosing ingestion issues.
 If you are rather a data content curator or a data user, this option is not really relevant for you
 - an alternative option for the main question: if you are a registered dataset contact for the dataset in question, and you are logged in to GBIF.org with a user account using the same email address as for the dataset, then you also have access to the logs from the [dataset page](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7), in a special section only made available if the contact criteria are met, titled "Because you are a trusted contact".
 The logs here will be pre-filtered for the most recent ingestion run, though.
 If you choose the "history" option instead, you will enter the same registry page as through the pathway sketched out in the suggested answer
-- poll: the [Data Quality](https://www.gbif.org/data-quality-requirements) page (option c) is authored content and knows nothing about specific datasets, so this will not help to diagnose issues as such (though the page does contain some pointers to other components)
+- poll: the [Data Quality](https://www.gbif.org/data-quality-requirements) page (option c) is static, authored content and knows nothing about specific datasets, so this will not help to diagnose issues as such (though the page does contain some pointers to other components)
 - All other poll options, though, can provide help in some way or other:
 	- the **[IPT](https://www.gbif.org/ipt)** (option b) does provide some feedback on formal structure (table relationships) and data content – a good first checkpoint for a new or substantially reworked dataset configuration!
 Keep in mind though: the IPT is a stand-alone tool, independent from the GBIF ingestion process, and would not "know" why a specific ingestion run failed in a given situation
 	- the **registry** (option d), as demonstrated in the response to the main question, gives access to the timeline and the logs of all past crawls and ingestions.
 A good place to be aware of if you want to know what is going on with a given dataset!